wix-incubator/react-native-crash-course/docs/App.UiLib.md

 # Getting Started

 ## 1. Install react-native-ui-lib
 In the terminal run: `npm install --save react-native-ui-lib`

 ## 2. Change to wrapped components
-react-native-ui-lib is a wrapper around react-native components (i.e., it takes a normal react-native component and adds to it additional capabilities and styling).
+`react-native-ui-lib` provide some wrappers around react-native components (i.e., it takes a normal react-native component and adds to it additional capabilities and styling).
-TO start things off, change all of your `View` and `Text` imports from **react-native** to **react-native-ui-lib**.
+To start things off, change all of your `View` and `Text` imports from **react-native** to **react-native-ui-lib**. <br>

-All of the changes above can be found in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/0695bd62bef51709ec9775fb6f4a0630ad82e5e2).
+While this is not mandatory, it will give you tools to layout and style your screen easilty with [modifiers](https://github.com/wix/react-native-ui-lib/wiki/MODIFIERS)

 # Centralizing the Style of Your Components

 Currently, our app is styling each component *separately*.
-For example, the style object of a title in the `ViewPost` screen can look something like this:
+For example, the style object of a title can look something like this:

 ```js
 title: {